whimc/Barrelbot/readme.md

 This will stop any puzzles that were left running and restore a puzzle’s item box to its original state.

+**Locking a puzzle**:

+*to be added*

 **Seeing and changing boundaries**:

 Boundaries are set by placing **light blocks** with a **light level of 0**.
 When a player touches one of these blocks, any puzzle-bound items in their inventory will be transported back to their appropriate puzzle.

 **Adding in barrelbots and dispenser bots**:

+To add a barrelbot or dispenser bot to the puzzle, make sure you are first linked to the puzzle or in the puzzle boundry (which automatically will cause the barrelbot to link to the puzzle).
+Then simply place the barrelbot/dispenser bot as specified above, and it will then be automatically linked to the puzzle.

 **Attaching instructions to a puzzle**:

+In order to attach instructions to a puzzle, you can create the instructions using the dev book (as specified above) and then place them into the shulker box.

 **Setting Puzzle Items**: